 week with a boar brush to keep it orderly.
 This will smooth the hair and distribute the natural oils while removing any dander.

-However, this flowing coat left unattended, could develop a problem with mats.
+However, this flowing coat left unattended, could easily develop a problem with mats.

 The dog park is another option for exercising your Papillon as, they are very athletic and are good at retrieving the usual flying objects such as balls or small frisbees.